Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Introduction

-In this work a direct link between motional decoherence and cavity transmission properties is established, and a cavity-compatible minimally invasive thermometry method for trapped ions is presented.
-Beyond thermometry, the shown sensitivity of cavity-EIT to the motional state of the ion creates new opportunities for studying measurement-induced back-action in cavity-QED systems and for ongoing heating dynamics monitoring.
+We subsequently extend the model to the multi-ion system by modifying the atom-cavity interaction Hamiltonian to include a summation over all ions coupled to the same cavity mode.
+In this formulation, each ion interacts with the cavity field identically, and the collective response of the ion ensemble naturally emerges from the full many-body master equation.
+This approach allows us to examine thermometry in regimes where the cavity response is strengthened by the collective light-matter interaction inspite of the single-ion coupling strength to the intracavity field placing the system in the weak coupling regime.\\ To summarize, we establish a direct link between motional decoherence and cavity transmission, and propose a cavity-compatible minimally invasive thermometry technique for trapped ions through modeling and simulations.
+Beyond thermometry, the demonstrated sensitivity of cavity-EIT to the motional state of the ion creates new opportunities for studying measurement-induced back-action in cavity-QED systems and for monitoring of thermal dynamics.

-The paper is organized as follows: In \autoref{sec:theory_model}, we present the theoretical model and Hamiltonian including the treatment of ion motion and dissipative processes.
-In \autoref{sec:Transmission Analysis}, numerical results for linewidth extraction and cavity transmission are shown.
-The \autoref{sec:Effect of themal state} examines how phonons affect the cavity-EIT spectrum.
+The article is structured as follows: In \autoref{sec:theory_model}, we demonstrate the theoretical model and Hamiltonian, including the treatment of ion motion and dissipative processes.
+In \autoref{sec:Transmission Analysis}, numerical results for linewidth extraction and cavity transmission are shown. \autoref{sec:Effect of themal state} examines how phonons affect the cavity-EIT spectrum.
 The analysis of ion temperature and the role of thermalization dynamics are discussed in \autoref{sec:Determination of ion temp}.
-Finally, a summary of the key results and concluding remarks are given in section \autoref{sec:conclusion}.
+The discussion then extends to multi-ion cavity-QED systems operating in the weak single-ion coupling regime in \autoref{sec:Multi_ion_small_coupling_factor}, where we demonstrate that thermometry is made possible even in cases where individual coupling strengths are small through collective enhancement. \autoref{sec:Multi_ion_large_excited_state_decay} further investigates the applicability of the proposed method to systems with large excited state decay rates.
+We show conclusively that thermometry remains feasible under realistic experimental conditions.
+In \autoref{sec-section8}, we evaluate the projected sensitivity of the thermometry method.
+We present a realistic experimental realization roadmap in \autoref{sec:roadmap} covering parameter regimes compatible with existing ion-cavity platform trap requirements and viable cavity configurations.
+Finally, \autoref{sec:conclusion} summarizes the main findings of this work and presents the concluding remarks.